Metrohan/ScreenRecorder/README.md

 - If you don't choose a resolution and record name, program will crash.

 - Sometimes the stop button doesn't work.
 You must press 'P' on monitor.

+- If you try to change file path for two times, prgoram will crash.

 # Credits